unicorncoding/unicorncoding.github.io/_posts/2019-06-12-css-frameworks-that-i-use.md

 * **Matter**  is a set of Material Design components, written in pure CSS.
 You add a single CSS class to your HTML element, and it gets "materialized."
 When my customers prefer Google Material Design, I choose [Matter](github.com/finnhvman/matter){: rel="nofollow" }.

 * **Element** is a component library for Vue.js.
-I love Vue, and when it comes to choosing a component library, and I need some advanced components, such as steps or infinite scroll, that Bulma doesn't have, I rely on [Element](https://element.eleme.cn){: rel="nofollow" }.
+I love Vue, and when it comes to choosing a component library, I prefer Bulma.
+But Bulma misses some advanced components, such as steps or infinite scroll.
+In that case, I rely on [Element](https://element.eleme.cn){: rel="nofollow" }.
 ⠀

 What UI component library do you use?